Meeting Building Regulations with Automist (AWFSS)

 Keen to learn more?
 Explore some real-life examples where Automist was approved to meet building regulations

 Disclaimer: This information is not intended to be a comprehensive guide to all of the aspects of the building regulations but rather a useful source of background information.
-Whilst every care has been taken to ensure that the contents of this document are correct at the time of publication, it should never be used as any form of substitution for the guidance documents.
-Plumis shall be under no liability whatsoever in respect to the contents of this document.
+Whilst every care has been taken to ensure that the contents of this article are correct at the time of publication, it should never be used as any form of substitution for the guidance documents.
+Plumis shall be under no liability whatsoever in respect to the contents of this article.
 It should be noted that there may be specific additional requirements dependent upon local authority building regulations and/or fire authority.